cameronjamesw/horizons_frontend/TESTING.md

 - All JavaScript files, including `App.js` and `index.js` were ran through ESLint within the CLI.
 ESLint was installed, and upon running no errors were found in the code.

+### WAVE Web Accessiblity Testing

+Testing with the WAVE validation revealed the following issues:

+**Issues Fixed**

+- Contrast issues with links within the nav and popular categories components.
+Colour of the links was changed from `#356933` to `#01C503`.
+Issue fixed.

+- Avatar within the profile page component missing an ALT label.
+Issue fixed.

+- Heading tags skipping an element, altered H3 tags to H2 tags to deal with this.
+Issue fixed.

+- Low contrast errors within the comments component - colour chaged to fix this error.

+- Comments count link was throwing an error because it had no text inside - I removed the link attribute and fixed this error.

+**Unsolved Issues**

+- Avatar components have the same ALT text, this is throwing an alert within the WAVE Extension.

+- Broken same-page link within the Navbar component.
+A link to another location within the page is present but does not have a corresponding target.
+Removing the `to` element from the link in question breaks the page.

+- CreateCommetForm missing form control label - added label to fix this issue but the issue is still show despite label being added.

 ### Lighthouse Testing

 ### Resolved Bugs